fin-cli/handbook/commands/transient/get.md

 ### EXAMPLES

-    $ wp transient get sample_key
+    $ fin transient get sample_key
     test data

-    $ wp transient get random_key
+    $ fin transient get random_key
     Warning: Transient with key "random_key" is not set.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|